battleface

 Multi-Trip Annual

-You may select a start date for your plan up to 180 days into the future.
+You may select a start date for your plan up to 180 days in the future.

-There is no limit to the number of trips you can take each 365-day period.
-Note that the benefit limits shown within the policy document are per annual plan.
+There is no limit to the number of trips you can take in each 365-day period.
 The maximum covered length for any one trip is set as standard to 31 days, but you can upgrade this limit to 62 or 92 days.

 There’s no need to notify us!
 Go ahead and plan your trip, knowing that your battleface plan is valid the entire 12 months.